The Planetary Orbital Plane and Motion

 The Orbital Plane

-The orbital plane, which is a thin plane expanding outwards from the Sun’s equator contains most of the planets in this solar system.
-A consensus of most scientists presents a theory that has our solar system's formation due to gravity condensing a gaseous cloud composed mostly of hydrogen gas nebula and other heavy elements into a accreting rotating disc, where the planets formed in the present day orbital plane at preconceived distances according to Bode’s Law.
+The orbital plane, a relative narrow zone expanding outwards based on the Sun’s equator as its center line, contains all of the planets in this solar system.
+Currently, consensus proposes a theory that has our solar system's formation due to gravity condensing a gaseous cloud composed mostly of hydrogen gas nebula and other heavy elements into a accreting rotating disc, where the planets formed in the present day orbital plane at preconceived distances according to Bode’s Law.
 The larger gas planets were predicted to form on the outside of this solar system due to low thermal temperatures.
+There has been little progression in these theories so lets introduce an alternate, which will close many inconsistencies considered for an explanation of the formation of our solar system.

-Here scientists will grasp a basic view of the particle flow from its expulsion point at the equator of the Sun to its return at its poles.
+Here scientists will grasp a basic view of the particle flow from its expulsion point along the equator of the Sun to its return about its surface.

 Diagram 1

-• Repulsion particles bleed off the equator of the Sun in concentrated streams
+• Repulsion particles burst off the equator of the Sun in concentrated streams due to centrifugal force

-• As the gravity particles approach the Sun their density increases
+• As the gravity particles approach the Sun their field density increases

 • The two opposing flows out going repulsion stream and the incoming gravitational stream create a turmoil zone